-The fifth and sixth regressions compare $\mathbf{\gamma}^{\mathsf{T}}\mathbf{f}$ with the term spread and d/p.
-The coefficient on $\mathbf{\gamma}^{\mathsf{T}}\mathbf{f}$ and its significance are hardly affected in these multiple regressions.
+The fifth and sixth regressions compare $\gamma^{\top} f$ with the term spread and d/p.
+The coefficient on $\gamma^{\top} f$ and its significance are hardly affected in these multiple regressions.
 The return-forecasting factor drives the term premium out completely.

 In the seventh row, we consider an unrestricted regression of stock excess returns on all forward rates.
-Of course, this estimate is noisy, since stock returns are more volatile than bond returns.
-All forward rates together produce an R^2 of 10 percent, only slightly more than the $\mathbf{\gamma}^{\mathsf{T}}\mathbf{f} R^2$ of 7 percent.
-The stock return forecasting coefficients recover a similar tent shape pattern (not shown).
+Of course, this estimate will be noisy, since stock returns are more volatile than bond returns.
+All forward rates together produce an $R^2$ of 10 percent, only slightly more than the $\gamma^{\top} f R^2$ of 7 percent.
+The stock return forecasting coefficients recover a similar tent shape pattern (not shown.)
 We discuss the eighth and ninth rows below.

 II.
-Factor Models
+Factor models

-A. Yield Curve Factors
+A. Yield curve factors

 Term structure models in finance specify a small number of factors that drive movements in all yields.
 Most such decompositions find "level," "slope," and "curvature" factors that move the yield curve in corresponding shapes.
 Naturally, we want to connect the return-forecasting factor to this pervasive representation of the yield curve.

-Since γ is a symmetric function of maturity, it has nothing to do with pure slope movements; linearly rising and declining forward curves and yield curves give rise to the same expected returns.
+Since $\gamma$ is a symmetric function of maturity, it has nothing to do with pure slope movements; linearly rising and declining forward curves and yield curves give rise to the same expected returns.
 (A linear yield curve implies a linear forward curve.)
-Since γ is tent-shaped, it is tempting to conclude it represents a curvature factor, and thus that the curvature factor forecasts returns.
-This temptation is misleading, because γ is a function of forward rates, not of yields.
+Since $\gamma$ is tent-shaped, it is tempting to conclude it represents a curvature factor, and thus that the curvature factor forecasts returns.
+This temptation is misleading, because $\gamma$ is a function of forward rates, not of yields.
 As we will see, $\gamma^{\top} f$ is not fully captured by any of the conventional yield-curve factors.
-It reflects a four- to five-year yield spread that is ignored by factor models.
+It reflects a 4-5 year yield spread that is ignored by factor models.